• nl

 • Age of your cat

-• How long the contact lasted (in case of skin/eye contact or inhalation)
+• Duration of contact (in case of skin/eye contact or inhalation)

-• Does your cat show symptoms consistent with poisoning
+• Whether your cat is showing any symptoms of poisoning

-If you have the packaging of the relevant substance, keep it with you as well and take it with you to the vet.
+If you have the packaging of the substance involved, keep it handy and bring it with you to the veterinarian.

 Is it wise to make your cat vomit in case of poisoning?